Skip to Main content

 People engage with social care services individually and collectively through the ups and downs of life.
 Management systems have an important role in social care services, but they can push us towards focusing on processes and numbers, rather than on people and their stories (Pascoe et al 2023).

-• are a powerful tool that help us share experiences, ideas, and emotions
+• helping us share experiences, ideas, and emotions

-• help us understand how people see and experience the world
+• helping us understand how people see and experience the world

-• make complex ideas and situations more relatable and memorable
+• making complex ideas and situations more relatable and memorable

-• support resilience and well-being in challenging times.
+• supporting resilience and well-being in challenging times.

-Storytelling framework: a foundation of ethical practice, three pillars of storytelling practice and a roof of benefits.
+Storytelling framework: a foundation of ethical practice, three pillars of storytelling practice and a roof of benefits that completes the structure

 It can be helpful to view the storytelling framework as a building that is constructed with: